Barrack-coder/P-Blog/README.md

 Sign out	Home page is displayed	leaves current logged in user Visit profile	Profile details displayed	user can edit blogs they posted or upload profile photo

+### Prerequisites

+A computer with a working and up to date web browser.

 ## Author
 ​
 👤 **Author**